-Shane Robertson faced Melbourne Magistrates Court last week and pleaded guilty to murdering former hairdresser Katherine Haley on March 9, 2017.
+Shane Robertson faced Melbourne Magistrates Court on Tuesday and pleaded guilty to murdering former hairdresser Katherine Haley on March 9, 2017.

-Emergency services were called to the home in Fairfield Crescent after 11pm that night.
+Emergency services were called to the home in Fairfield Crescent shortly after 11pm that night.

 Ms Haley’s body was found fully clothed and she had suffered extensive head trauma.